God of War: Betrayal: Reception

 The context-sensitive attacks received praise and criticism.
-Antista said, "[the thing] fans will be thankful for is the triumphant return of the contextual attacks", but added that the control limitations were the "only real problem", as the sensitivity of the cursor button can result in a failed combo, "And the jump button sends you forward in the direction you're facing automatically."
-Buchanan noted that the contextual attacks "can prove frustratingly tricky as you have a brief amount of time to input the commands, but the controls on most handsets are quite small".
+Antista claimed that fans would be thankful for the addition of the contextual attacks, but criticized the control limitations as the sensitivity of the cursor button could result in a failed combo, and the jump button would automatically send the player forward in the direction they were facing.
+Buchanan noted that the contextual attacks could be "frustratingly tricky" due to the limited input time, especially considering the small size of most handsets at the time.

-Commenting on the combat, Paprocki said that despite the simplified combo system, the developers have "managed to infuse the sheer brutality and force God of War is known for within the confines of the [mobile] platform."
-Because of the simplified system, situations that call for Kratos' magical abilities are rare.
-However, if players do choose to use these abilities, selecting them is a "burden in the haste of a battle", requiring players to cycle through their entire inventory.
-Paprocki also criticized the lack of an autosave feature, as the game does not save the player's position when receiving a phone call, which "can lead to unbearable frustration."
-Freeman said that the combination of the weapons and quick time events make the combat "a convincing interpretation of the action in the original console games".
-Davis said that although there are puzzle and platforming elements, the focus is "clearly on the combat" and felt that the combat system was "a little shallow".
-He said it seems as if the abundance of enemies "exist solely to act as punching (or slicing, as it were) bags for Kratos".
+Commenting on the combat, Paprocki said that despite the simplified combo system, the developers "managed to infuse the sheer brutality and force God of War [was] known for within the confines of the [mobile] platform".
+Because of the simplified system, situations that called for Kratos' magical abilities were rare.
+However, if players chose to use these abilities, selecting them was a "burden in the haste of a battle", requiring players to cycle through their entire inventory.
+Paprocki also criticized the lack of an autosave feature, as progress was not automatically saved in the event of receiving a phone call, which could cause "unbearable frustration".
+Freeman said that the combination of the weapons and quick time events made the combat "a convincing interpretation of the action in the original console games".
+Davis said that although there were puzzle and platforming elements, the focus was "clearly on the combat" and felt that the combat system was "a little shallow".
+He said it seemed as if the abundance of enemies "[existed] solely to act as punching (or slicing, as it were) bags for Kratos".